 In response, OMB published M-24-10 on March 28, 2024, which "establishes new agency requirements and guidance for AI governance, innovation, and risk management, including through specific minimum risk management practices for uses of AI that impact the rights and safety of the public."
-12

-The memorandum requires agencies to update any existing internal AI guiding principles and guidelines to ensure consistency with the new guidance, to implement
+The memorandum requires agencies to update any existing internal AI guiding principles and guidelines to ensure consistency with the new guidance, to implement the Executive Order's minimum practices by December 1, 2024 (with extensions possible), and to stop using any AI in their operations that is not compliant with the minimum practices by that date.

-100 200 300 390 NASA Commerce 285 Energy 87 HHS State 71 65 Interior 40 VA 37 USAID USDA 36 25 Treasur DHS 21 Transportation 20 18 GSA Labor 6 NSF 6 5 SSA Justice 4 EPA 4 OPM Education Al Use Cases by Agency FY 2022
+100 200 300 390 NASA Commerce 285 Energy 87 HHS State 71 65 Interior 40 VA 37 USAID USDA 36 25 Treasur DHS 21 Transportation 20 18 GSA Labor 6 NSF 6 5 SSA Justice 4 EPA 4 OPM 3 Education Al Use Cases by Agency FY 2022